Welcome

 This article has covered the following key knowledge points:

-• A duty of care is the first essential element of negligence.
+• Duty of care is a question of law and is the first essential element of negligence.

 Key Terms and Concepts